vinivendra/Gryphon/addingTheGryphonLibraries.md

 // Oh no, there are still 52 cards in the deck.
 ````

-This happens because Swift's `Arrays` are passed by value, but Kotlin's `Lists` are passed by reference.
-There's a more detailed explanation of this problem (and of the reasoning behind its solution) [in the documentation](collections.html), but the solution here is pretty simple: open the `Model.swift` file in Xcode and switch the `deck`'s type from `Array<Card>` to `MutableList<Card>`.
+This happens because Kotlin uses `Lists` (and `MutableLists`), which are passed by reference, but Swift uses `Arrays`, which are passed by value.
+We can fix this by replacing Swift `Arrays` with Gryphon's `Lists` (and `MutableLists`), which are also passed by reference.
+Try opening the `Model.swift` file in Xcode and switching the `deck`'s type from `Array<Card>` to `MutableList<Card>`.

 ```` swift
 class Model {
     var deck: MutableList<Card> = []
 ````

-Switch to the Gryphon target and translate the code with **⌘+B**.
-The warnings that showed up before should be gone now.
+Now, if you translate the code with **⌘+B** on the Gryphon target, the warnings and errors that showed up before will be gone.
+Using Gryphon's `List` and `MutableList` instead of Swift's `Array` is recommended to avoid these bugs.
+For more information, check out the documentation on [collections](collections.html).

-We might also want to turn the `currentDeck` variable into a `let` to silence the Swift warning that pops up:
+Finally, we might also want to turn the `currentDeck` variable into a `let` to silence the Swift warning that pops up:

 ```` swift
     func draw() -> Card? {